brimdata/zui/CONTRIBUTING.md

 yarn start
 ```

-When a file is changed, it will be recompiled it and reload the app.
+When a file is changed, it will be recompiled and the app will automatically reload.

 On subsequent updates, `git pull` and `yarn`.